The Traitor (2019 film): Release

-The Traitor was released theatrically in Italy on 23 May 2019 by 01 Distribution, and in France on 6 November 2019.
+The Traitor was released theatrically in Italy on 23 May 2019 by 01 Distribution, and in France on 30 October 2019.

-Sony Pictures Classics took the film for North and Latin America, Australia and New Zealand; it was released in select theaters in the United States on 31 January 2020, and in Canada on 7 February 2020.
+Sony Pictures Classics took the film for North and Latin America, Scandinavia, Australia and New Zealand; it was released in select theaters in the United States on 31 January 2020, and in Canada on 7 February 2020.
 It was later released on DVD/Blu-ray and video on demand on 12 May 2020.

 Reception

+Box office

+The Traitor earned $8.9 million worldwide at the box office.